asokraju/nanoGPT_/jobs/readme.md

 - **subPath**: Allows mounting a single file from the volume (useful for ConfigMaps).
 - **readOnly**: Ensures the volume is mounted as read-only.

-**Key Point**: Volumes and volume mounts are essential for data persistence, sharing data between containers, and injecting configuration files into containers.
+**Key Point**: Volumes and volume mounts are essential for data sharing between containers and injecting configuration files into containers.

 ##### **7. containers**